lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 |   2.
 Get one of the :ref:`Delegate-Homepage-RSP-Accounts` for DP0 delegates.
 |   3.
 Set up your account in the :ref:`Delegate-Homepage-Forum`.
 |   4.
 Attend one of the :ref:`Delegate-Homepage-Kickoff` (or watch a recording).
 |   5.
-Consider attending the :ref:`Delegate-Homepage-DP0-Virtual-Seminars`.
+Consider attending the :ref:`Delegate-Homepage-DP0-Virtual-Seminars` (optional).
 |   6.
 Learn about :ref:`Delegate-Homepage-Getting-Support` for DP0.